Mark Briscoe: Return to singles competition (2023–2024)

 Jay's previous anti-LGBTQ tweets were said to have stopped the brothers from being considered in tryouts for the WWE, as well as being banned from appearing on All Elite Wrestling television and pay-per-views due to the intervention of an unnamed WarnerMedia executive.
 However, this ban was lifted shortly after Jay's death in a car accident on January 17, 2023.
 On the January 25, 2023 edition of AEW Dynamite (on what would have been his brother's 39th birthday), Mark Briscoe would defeat Jay Lethal in a match dedicated to his brother.
 After the match, Briscoe and Lethal hugged in the ring.
 Briscoe pointed up to the sky, in memory of his brother, and the whole locker room came out to celebrate with him.
 On February 15, it was reported Mark Briscoe officially signed with All Elite Wrestling.
 On the March 10 edition of AEW Rampage, Briscoe declared that new ROH Tag Team Champions would be crowned at Supercard of Honor.
 On the March 2, episode of Ring of Honor Wrestling, Briscoe made an appearance to answer Samoa Joe's open challenge for the ROH World Television Championship for Supercard of Honor.
 On March 31 at Supercard of Honor, Briscoe was unsuccessful at winning the ROH World Television Championship.
 Briscoe was scheduled to face Claudio Castagnoli for the ROH World Championship at Death Before Dishonor; however, Briscoe would end up being pulled from the match due to injury, being replaced by Pac.
 On November 18, it was announced that Briscoe would participate in the inaugural Continental Classic, where he was placed in the Gold block.
 Briscoe finished his block with 3 points and failed to qualify for the semi-finals.

 On April 5, 2024, at Supercard of Honor, Briscoe defeated Eddie Kingston, winning the ROH World Championship for the first time.
-It would also coincidentally be the 11th anniversary of Briscoe's brother Jay winning the world title.
+It would also coincidentally be the eleventh anniversary of Briscoe's brother Jay winning the world title.